 - Internet Information Services - this feature is also known as IIS.
 It enables your Windows computer to act as a web server.
 This is useful only to software developers and to IT professionals.
 Once you install these services, you can access the IIS Manager from the Apps view and you can use any browser to access the sites you host.
 Go to http://localhost in your favorite browser to see an example.

 - Internet Information Services Hostable Web Core - another web server feature that is a lighter version of IIS.
-It includes only the core IIS web engine components and it requires less resources to run.
+It includes only the core IIS web engine components and it requires fewer resources to run.
 You can use it to host only one website and it is useful for enabling basic Web server capabilities for custom applications or for debugging applications.
 This feature is required only by software developers and IT professionals.
 Casual users should not install it.

 - Legacy Components (DirectPlay) - DirectPlay was a part of the DirectX application programming interface.
 It used to be a library designed for network communication.
 Unless you are playing old games which were developed prior to 2008 and require this library, you should be OK with removing it.